 - IF(ISNUMBER(C5),C5*D5,””): Depending on the return from the ISNUMBER function, the IF function will return “”, if the return from the ISBLANK function is False.
 Otherwise, if the return from the ISNUMBER function is True, IF function will return the value of C5*D5.

-- Then drag the Fill Handle to cell E14.
+- Drag the Fill Handle to cell E14.

 - The ISNUMBER will return True only f the entry is Number.
 For any form of non-numerical value, like Blank, space, etc., the ISNUMBER will return False.